kasir-barati/my-ansible-journey/README.md

       - E.X: `tasks`, `defaults`, `handlers`
 - `my-touch roles/nginx/tasks/main.yml`.
 [Read more about my-touch](https://github.com/kasir-barati/the-pragmatic-programmer/blob/main/customize-your-dev-env/my-touch.md)

-7. # Tasks in Ansible
+# 7. Tasks in Ansible

 - Each task should start with name.
 - Next line contains module name that we will use.
+- `ansible-playbook -i hosts playbook.yml`